eziukwuinnocent/Customer_Churn_Rate_Analysis/README.md

    2.3.
 Scope of Analysis

-3. Data and Methodology
+3. Key Findings

    3.2.
-Analytical Approach

-4. Key Findings

-   4.2.
 Churn by Demographics

-   4.3.
+   3.3.
 Churn by Subscription time

-5. Recommendation and Actionable Insight
+4. Recommendation and Actionable Insight

 # 1. Executive Summary